-Data Warehouse and Publications
+Data Warehouse and Reports

 Energy systems modelling is a data-intensive activity and the quality of results strongly depends on the availability of reliable data.
 With our comprehensive data warehouse service we provide a central and consistent database for the models and analyses.
 This harmonization is especially important with the use of multiple energy models.
 In addition, data is prepared in a consistent way, in other words there is an unambiguous determination of the origin and standardized use of the data.